aws/aws-cdk-go/awscdk/awsec2/README.md

 ### VPC endpoint services

 A VPC endpoint service enables you to expose a Network Load Balancer(s) as a provider service to consumers, who connect to your service over a VPC endpoint.
 You can restrict access to your service via allowed principals (anything that extends ArnPrincipal), and require that new connections be manually accepted.
+You can also enable Contributor Insight rules.

 ```go
 var networkLoadBalancer1 networkLoadBalancer